 What about delayed and disrupted daily life errands that strain nerves and consume energy, focus, and effort?
 What about the cost of solutions like dividing government working hours, which fragments the day and life of Kuwaiti families, while most workers remain outside this system?

-If only the imported human surplus, about 80% of whom are basic labor, would add qualitative value to the country through talents, intellectual capabilities, creativity, and industrial skills.
-If only they would support production and the economy.
+And if only the officially imported human surplus—around 80% of them unskilled labor—added real value to the country through talent and intellectual, creative, and industrial capabilities.
+And if only they supported productivity and the economy.

 Most of what we see is them occupying the country’s facilities and spaces, extracting billions of dirhams after paying tribute to sponsors.
 The effects: pressure on services, economic decline, and increasing deficit.